The Executive Committee

 Gargi Bhaduri, (Ph.D., University of Missouri) is an Associate Professor, Associate Director and Program Lead of Fashion Merchandising at the School of Fashion, Kent State University, USA.
 Her research focuses on understanding how various stakeholders in the supply chain can be empowered to make sustainable choices.
 She believes that the key to empowerment is through providing adequate information about the choices they make, and thus, take an information processing and communication-driven approach to my research.
 Dr. Bhaduri consistently publishes in top-tier journals both within and outside the field of fashion.
 She uses quantitative, qualitative and mixed-method approaches in her research.

-Dr. Helen Gaudett
+Dr. Helen Gaudette

 Fashion Institute of Technology